RebelGuy/chat-mate/projects/server/readme.md

 - `USE_FAKE_CONTROLLERS`: [Optional, defaults to `false`] If true, replaces some controllers with test-only implementations that generate fake data.
 This also disables communication with external APIs (that is, it is run entirely offline).

 The following set of environmnet variables is available only for **deployed instances** (that is, where `IS_LOCAL` is `false`):
-- `APPLICATIONINSIGHTS_CONNECTION_STRING`: The connection string to use for connecting to the Azure Application Insights service
+- `APPLICATIONINSIGHTS_CONNECTION_STRING`: The connection string to use for connecting to the Azure Application Insights service. *This is set automatically by Azure.*
 - `HOST_NAME`: The host name at which the deployed server is reachable, e.g. `example.com`

 In addition, the following environment variables must be injected into the node instance using the `cross-env` package: